The OpenGTS Project Follow us on

 top

-Glossary: (abbreviations, and their brief descriptions follow)
+Glossary: (terms/abbreviations, and their brief descriptions follow)

 [more information on Wikipedia]